-The City of Menlo Park manages the following services/programs:
+The City of Menlo Park manages the following free services/programs:

-- Two Caltrain shuttles (M3 Marsh Rd and M4 Willow Rd shuttles): Operates during AM and PM peak hours taking passengers from Caltrain to their businesses, schools, shopping or appointments. - M1 Crosstown Shuttle: Operates from Belle Haven to Sharon Heights approximately every 1-2 hours between 8am and 5pm. - Shoppers Shuttle: Picks up passengers door-to-door to drive to shopping, medical appointments, the library, etc. Operates in Menlo Park on Wednesdays and Saturdays, and travels to Redwood City on Tuesdays.
+- Two Caltrain shuttles (M3 Marsh Rd and M4 Willow Rd shuttles): Operates during AM and PM peak hours taking passengers from Caltrain to their businesses, schools, shopping or appointments. - M1 Crosstown Shuttle: Operates from Del Norte to Sharon Heights approximately every 1-2 hours between 8am and 5pm. - Shoppers Shuttle: Picks up passengers door-to-door to shopping, medical appointments, the library, etc. Operates in Menlo Park on Wednesdays and Saturdays from 9:30AM to 12:30PM, and travels to Redwood City on Tuesdays from 9:30AM to 1:30PM